-The recommendations from this report formed the basis of the recent announcement that there will be a cap on the amount an individual has to pay towards care.
+The recommendations from the report by the commission (Funding of Care and Support) formed the basis of the recent announcement that there will be a cap on the amount an individual has to pay towards care.
 However is this all good news?

 When looked at in detail, the 75,000 cap will only apply to the actual social care costs.
 The widely used residential care costs, of which only about a third is for social care costs, is largely made up of ‘hotel’ costs which provides accommodation and food, and will still have to be paid for by people themselves.